Follow the progress of removal of Great Works Dam Removal on the Penobscot River

 The Great Works Dam is located on the Penobscot River in Old Town and Bradley, Maine, and is owned by the Penobscot River Restoration Trust.
-Removal work on the dam is anticipated to begin in early June 2012 and last through mid-November.
+Removal work on the dam began in early June 2012.
 Contractor R.F.
-Jordan and Sons of Ellsworth, Maine will be removing approximately 10,000 cubic yards of material from the river, including concrete, timber, and rockfill.
+Jordan and Sons of Ellsworth, Maine removed approximately 10,000 cubic yards of material from the river, including concrete, timber, and rockfill.

 National Fish Passage Program Restoration Films in Vermont and Maine